jrodl3r/jrod.io/STRATEGY.md

 _"The trick is not to try and learn everything about something, but a little bit about everything..."_

-_"The goal of this project is to create a stunning, flexible, lightning-fast experience..."_
+_"The goal of this project is to create a stunning, flexible, lightning-fast experience…"_

 ##Features